absolute-community/absolute-masternode-tool/doc/deterministic-mn-migration.md

 The last thing to do here depends on your use case:
-* **UC1**: as suggested on the screen, copy the `masternodeblsprivkey = ...` line into the dash.conf file on the server running your masternode, then restart the dashd daemon..
+* **UC1**: as suggested on the screen, copy the `masternodeblsprivkey = ...` line into the absolute.conf file on the server running your masternode, then restart the absoluted daemon..
 * **UC2**: your operator should carry out the above-mentioned operation by himself , so in this case you don't need to do anything.